 I always ask myself if there is a God why would he let so many suffer.
 I then remind myself that Bob is now at peace – something that he did not have for much of during his life.
 But what a character he was!
 I feel I have to write while I think of different times we had.
-Bob was better known as “Snoopy” to work colleagues after he became union rep at the local RSL where he worked nights, and as “Uncle Chock” to his growing list of nieces and nephews on account of his skin color – Chock being short for chocolate – a tone that was the product of having some French Canadian and American Native Indian on his mother’s side, accentuated by a life lived outdoors under the mighty Australian sun.
+Bob was better known as “Snoopy” to work colleagues after he became union rep at the local Returned Services Leagues Club (aka the RSL) where he worked nights, and as “Uncle Chock” to his growing list of nieces and nephews on account of his skin color – Chock being short for chocolate – a tone that was the product of having some French Canadian and American Native Indian on his mother’s side, accentuated by a life lived outdoors under the mighty Australian sun.

-While employed at the club, Bob talked the PMG boys into putting a telephone in the workshop he had set up himself to repair the club’s poker machines.
+While employed at the club, Bob talked the PMG boys into putting a telephone in the workshop he had set up to repair the club’s poker machines.
 The PMG was the federal department of the Post-Master General and it had responsibility for not just mail, but all methods of communication, including phones.
 Most of the men working on the phone side of the PMG were young and would be the equivalent of today’s computer nerds – and thus always up for a bit of mischief with the “power” they wielded.
 So, setting up a phone in a local RSL Club for the purpose of making some cash on the side was no problem.

 And that is how Bob’s Dial-An-Insult Service was born.
 You can find his ads in archived copies of the Campbelltown newspapers.

 One particular night Bob answered his insult phone and recognized the caller as the Mayor of Campbelltown – at the time, still a country town, but marked for great future expansion.
-He had landed there in 1967 with Bob doing the street-side curbs and gutters as subdivision after subdivision rolled out.
-He would do this work from sunrise until about two to three in the afternoon/ Eventually, he also started doing an afternoon shift pouring beers in a pub and then added the night shift at the RSL Club to his roster.
+We had landed there in 1967 with Bob doing the street-side curbs and gutters as subdivision after subdivision rolled out.
+He would do this work from sunrise until about two to three in the afternoon.
+Eventually, he also started doing an afternoon shift pouring beers in a pub and then added the night shift at the RSL Club to his roster.
 Somehow, he also found the time to coach kids football.
 But now I am getting sidetracked.
 I started to say that one night, after answering his insult line, he recognized the caller as the Mayor of Campbelltown.
 The Mayor was a large man, so Bob called him a “big fat pompous pig who hadn’t seen his feet since sucking his toes as a baby!”
 Of course, those who rang could not work out how this person knew what they looked like, but between his three jobs and football coaching, Bob knew just about anyone and had a great memory for voices.
 I think that was part of why the service turned out to be popular – callers must have thought he was psychic!

 The stories he told about this time in his life were quite funny, but all good things come to an end and renovations at the RSL saw his insult phone line disconnected.

-Bob was into fighting in his early life and won a number of fights.
-The only gym in Newcastle wanted Bob to go train under their management and become a professional, but at the time tennis was his real passion – added to which he had put his age up to get the fights that he had already had.
+Bob was into bpxing in his early life and won a number of fights.
+The only gym in Newcastle wanted Bob to go train under their management and become a professional, but at the time, tennis was his real passion – added to which he had put his age up to get the fights that he had already had.
 He was sixteen and fighting men in their twenties.
 So that was that.

 Bob had to wear an eye patch due to double vision – part of his CIDP.
 Still, we did countless trips back and forth from Sydney to Newcastle – and despite wearing the patch and coping with seven kids piled in the back of his old work truck, he never had a single accident.